mythi/gramine/Documentation/manpages/gramine-sgx-sign.rst

     The dependency file is in Makefile format, and is suitable for using in build systems (Make, Ninja).

+.. option:: --verbose, -v

+    Print details to standard output.
+This is the default.

 .. option:: --quiet, -q

     Don't print details to standard output.